rickstaa/CCDAT/pip_release_checklist.md

 5. Run the `sphinx-apidoc -o source/_auto_rst ../cgdat` from within docs folder.
 6. Run the `sphinx-apidoc -o source/_auto_rst2 ../scripts` command from within the docs folder.
 7. Add the modules specified in the `auto-rst2/modules.rst` file to the `auto_rst/modules.rst` file.
+8. Copy the other rst files from the `_auto_rst2/` folder to the `_auto_rst/`folder.
-8. Remove the `auto_rst2` folder.
+9. Remove the `auto_rst2` folder.
-9. Run the `python setup.py build_sphinx` command from within the main folder.
+10. Run the `python setup.py build_sphinx` command from within the main folder.
-10. Run the `python setup.py develop` command.
+11. Run the `python setup.py develop` command.
-11. Run the `python setup.py sdist` command.
+12. Run the `python setup.py sdist` command.
-12. Run the `python setup.py bdist_wheel` command.
+13. Run the `python setup.py bdist_wheel` command.
-13. Check the dist rst `twine check dist/*`
+14. Check the dist rst `twine check dist/*`
-14. git push
+15. git push
-15. git push --tags
+16. git push --tags
-16. Upload dist to test pipy `twine upload --repository-url https://test.pypi.org/legacy/ dist/*`.
+17. Upload dist to test pipy `twine upload --repository-url https://test.pypi.org/legacy/ dist/*`.
-17. Test in venv.
+18. Test in venv.
-18. If it works upload to real pypi `twine upload dist/*`.
+19. If it works upload to real pypi `twine upload dist/*`.